Harryyadav/slate/source/includes/library_problems.md

     }]
 }
 ```
-This endpoint retrieves a list of Library Weakness resources.
+This endpoint retrieves a list of Library Problem resources.

 **`GET /api/v2/library/problems/`**